-But as I prayed for the congregation over the weekend, asking God to provide rich discussion around dinner tables with relatives on Jesus’ victory over the grave, I had a sinking fear that many conversations would never get there.
-Instead of building relational bridges on which to gather and listen, comfort, and encourage one another, many of us would be hunkering down into foxholes.
+As I prayed for our church during Easter weekend, asking God to reach his gracious hand through discussions around dinner tables among relatives, I had a sinking fear that many conversations would never get there.
+Instead of building relational bridges on which to gather, listen, and find redemption, many of us would be hunkering down into foxholes.
 Why?
 In a word: politics.

-Don’t get me wrong, not for a moment am I suggesting we should drive a wedge between Christians and political life.
+Don’t get me wrong, I am not suggesting we drive a wedge between Christians and political life.
 Christianity is never a private affair to be lived out in isolation.
-Yes, we are pilgrims and aliens in this world, citizens of the Kingdom of God; but we are also the “salt of the earth” and “light to the world,” agents of peace called to enrich and illumine.
-And, of course, there are also those individuals called to vocational service in the political arena, a calling that requires Solomonic wisdom and intercessory prayer from the rest of us.
+It is true that we are pilgrims and aliens in this world, citizens of the Kingdom of God; but we are also the “salt of the earth” and “light to the world,” agents of peace called to enrich and illumine.
+And, of course, there are also those individuals called to vocational service in the political arena, a calling that requires Solomonic wisdom, as well as intercessory prayer from the rest of us.

 Christians who disparage political involvement often do so by arguing that politics will neither overcome the core problem of human sin nor bring the consummation of God’s kingdom.
 “There will be no peace until the Prince of Peace returns,” they sometimes say.
 True indeed, but our commitment to serve the nations with the love of Christ requires involvement, and this involvement has political dimensions.

-But even though political opinions are natural to the extent that one is engaged in his community and the nation, some people don’t know where to stop.
-Like Constantine at Milvian Bridge, preparing to confront Maxentius in battle, there are those who watch CNN or Fox News and are captured by a vision which says, “By this conquer.”
-When this happens, political allegiances become supreme, ruling one’s life, and eclipse the crucial needs of the person sitting on the other side of the table.
+Even though political opinions are natural to the extent that one is engaged in the community and the nation, some people don’t know where to stop.
+Like Constantine at Milvian Bridge, preparing to confront Maxentius in battle, there are those who (having perhaps watched CNN or Fox News) are captured by a vision which says, “By this conquer.”
+When this happens, political allegiances become supreme, ruling one’s life and preventing us from seeing the image of God in the person sitting on the other side of the table.

-When our political stances transfix our attention to the degree that they prevent us from seeing the bigger purposes of God in a situation, we have gone off the rails.
+When our political positions captivate our attention to the degree that they keep us from seeing the bigger purposes of God in a situation, we’re off the rails.
 We must then ask whether we encounter non-Christians as lost sheep in need of a Good Shepherd, or as political enemies to be defeated in an argument.
-In Alan Jacob’s terms, do we regard that person as the “culturally repulsive other,” or as a person created in God’s image who needs the redemptive love of Christ?
+In Alan Jacob’s words, do we regard that person as the “culturally repulsive other,” or as a person created by God who needs the redemptive love of Christ?